ros-industrial/ros_canopen/canopen/sphinx/alpha-test-description.rst

 -----
 The following table describes the tests that you could execute with your device to help us check the functionalities of the package.
+Currently, we recommend running the tests as super user.

 .. csv-table:: Tests
     :header: "Name", "Description"